JoannaTan/SoVaTSiC/README.md

 3. Samtools
 4. GATK

+## Overview of the pipeline

-## The pipeline consist of three parts:
+The pipeline consist of three parts:
 1) Quality control of single cells data
 2) Identification of threshold for filtering of low quality genotypes
 3) Identification of somatic variants from single cell data

 ## Running GATK to generate the input files required by the pipeline